 Employers ask tough questions for two reasons – to give them a deeper sense of who you are and to see whether you’re a good fit for the company.
 These questions can range from solving a problem to trick questions that have no right or wrong answers.
 More often than not, these are designed to put you on the spot to see how you react.

 The first thing to remember when facing hard questions is to stay calm.
 Try to determine the purpose of the question.
-This will help you shift your perspective and help you frame your answer in a way that would best satisfy the interviewer.
-For example, employers ask the question: “Why do you want to work here?” not only to see if you’ve done your research about the company but also to determine if you’ve checked to see that you fit the company culture.
+For example, if they ask: “Why do you want to work here?”
+They want to see if you’ve done your research about the company and their company culture.
 In this case, it will be best to say that you want to work for the company because your values align with the company’s vision, mission and goals, rather than because they have an attractive benefits package or that the office is near your house.

 Here are five other tough questions you may encounter in a job interview (and suggested answers):